AvitalAviv/Pstring-Library/README.md

 ## Project Files
+## run_main.s
-Starts from **run_main.s** that contains main function - the user input two string and their lengths, and an option number to pick an option on the menu.
-In additional, the function builds two Pstrings from the user's input as described - first char is the length of the string, and from the second the user's input string.
+Starts from **run_main.s** that contains main function - the user input two string and their lengths (memory allocated on the stack frame) and an option number (integer) to pick an option on the menu.
+The function builds two Pstrings from the user's input as described.

-**func_select.s** contains switch case implementation - the arguments are the two Pstrings and the choosen option from the menu.
+## func_select.s
+contains switch case implementation using jump table.
+First, clearing the offset between the user's choice and the cases on the jump table (In our case an off set of 50).
+Each choice from the user can result in two outcomes: invoking a proper function from pstring.s or a default case which will print the prompt 'invalid option!'

+## pstring.s

-**pstring.s** contains all library functions (in brackets the number option):
+contains all library functions (in brackets the number option):

 **pstrlen (50/60)**:
 input - Pstring, output - length